Unique-chiemerie/kiddytunes/README.md

 # kiddytunes
- An app for children to play, listen and save  to thier favourite songs
+ Kiddy tunes is a simple flutter application that enables kids to play and listen and sing  to their favourite song/sounds.
+ Hive was used to store local data, and the provider package was used for state management.

+ The app should be available for download on playstore :

+# APP PICTURES